nih-fmrif/mlt-external/README.md

 # mlt-external

+## Multi-questionnaire

+All existing factorization methods, such as Factor Analysis, NMF, PCA cannot improve the prediction power of the factors extracted from CBCL dataset.
+Therefore, one may wish to concatenate information from multiple available questionnaires to enrich factors' information.

+Some extensions on the previous box-constrained NMF algorithm are proposed.
+(Still in development)

 ## Supervisied NMF

+Several supervised NMF model have been explored.
+The results are not very promising though.

 ## Regression model for Brain measurements

 #### 2021-09-17
 - First version of regression model with spatial regularization is uploaded.